Orange-OpenSource/a11y-guidelines/src/en/articles/how-to-test-android.md

 ### Dark mode
-As the dark mode is used more and more, so it's strongly recommended to test your application by activating “dark mode”.
+As the dark mode is used more and more, so it's strongly recommended to test your application by activating 'dark mode'.

 1. Go to Settings > Display (or directly from Control Centre).